chualiting/Marine-Design-Project/Logbook.md

 ## General Cargo
 ### 1.1 Mission Requirements
-Research and figure out the purpose of choosen vessel , refer to [Go to About Page](about.md) for more info.
+Research and figure out the purpose of choosen vessel , refer to [README.md](README.md) for more info.
 1.2 Information on three sister's ship